How to lose body fat and keep it off-my 9 step guide

 Your body will be shocked into reducing its resting metabolism to a very low rate, to conserve the calories you are consuming and maintain basic body functions such as breathing and heart function.

-Conserving calories will sabotage fat loss and could mean anything you eat is more likely to be stored as fat as you your body goes into survival or famine mode.
+Conserving calories will sabotage fat loss and could mean anything you eat is more likely to be stored as fat as your body goes into survival or famine mode.

 3. Boost your protein intake